arunike/CareerHub-Frontend/README.md

 ### 👤 Experience (`/experience`)

 - Full CRUD for work experience entries (title, company, dates, description, skills)
-- Skills auto-extracted by backend NLP on save
+- Skills auto-extracted by backend fallback logic, then AI-refined after save when an API key is configured in Settings
 - Inline skill tag editing
 - JD Matcher modal accessible from this page
 - **Employment type badges** — dynamically driven by user-configured types from Settings (10 color options); first type (Full-time) hidden by default